TedHusted/awake/awake.md/awake.md

 Beneath the ice, the minuscule objects bore into heat transfer conduits.
 The exchange fluids run between the colony and Terra’s crust.
 The shapes ride the cooled fluid back to its source.

 Inside the colony, they expand.
 The transfer tube bursts.
 A slick black mass spills out, coiling like liquid smoke.
 The shapes swirl like miniature tornados.
 The whirlwinds churn in a vortex of shifting metal and crackling energy.
 A sound like thunder rumbles.
-Out of the vortex emerge battle bots.
+Out of the vortex emerge battlebots.

 The bots are 50 cm taller than the greys, and come in various colors.
 Bronze, black, gold, silver.
 On the top, they have a rotating dome, which almost scrapes the hallway ceiling.
 They have a single telescope for seeing and two spindly arms.